0xPoe/0xPoe/README.md

 [![][resume-badge]][resume] [![][github-badge]][github] [![][linkedin-badge]][linkedin]

 I'm Rustin Liu, a software engineer from China and also a Rustacean in [Rust] community.
 I love Rust, running and open source.
 Currently contribute to ["Cargo: The Rust package manager"] and ["Rustup: The Rust toolchain installer"] regularly.
+Recently, I have also been trying to understand and implement [pprof](https://github.com/google/pprof).

 Things I code with: Rust, Golang, Node.js, web development, DevOps, finding bugs.